greenboxal/doggohub/doc/ci/environments.md

 >**Note:**
 Bear in mind that your mileage will vary and it's entirely up to how you define the deployment process in the job's `script` whether the rollback succeeds or not.
-GitLab CI is just following orders.
+DoggoHub CI is just following orders.

 Thankfully that was the staging server that we had to rollback, and since we learn from our mistakes, we decided to not make the same again when we deploy